lo-jo/SNOWCRASH/level06/ressources/level06.md

 # Level06
 Ls into the working directory.
 There is one executable and one .php file.
-The first executable takes one file as argument and looks like it just outputs its content.
+The first executable takes one file as argument and looks like it just applies the level06.php to its argument and outputs the result.

     level06@SnowCrash:~$ cat level06.php